mzdun/proj-flow/docs/source/commands/run.rst

 incantation is quite mouthful.
 It is so long, the browser needs to add a scrollbar to display it.

-The *C++ flow* addresses this in three ways.
+The *Project Flow* addresses this in three ways.
 First, the aliases.
 They list number of steps they represent and are configurable through flow config file in ``"entry"`` object.
 It so happens, that alias named "config" covers those two steps, changing the call to